-- Projects shown may also be operating in other states (see the Geographic Reach)
+- Projects shown may also have operated in other states (see the Geographic Reach)

 - Descriptions and project data (e.g. gross savings estimates, population served, etc.) are 3 year estimates provided by each organization and are based on budget submissions required by the Health Care Innovation Awards application process.

 - While all projects were expected to produce cost savings beyond the 3 year grant award, some may not achieve net cost savings until after the initial 3-year period due to start-up-costs, change in care patterns and intervention effect on health status.

 Project Title: “Patient Navigation Center”

 Funding Amount: $2,684,545

 Summary: Asian Americans for Community Involvement (AACI), in partnership with the Career Ladders Project and local community colleges, received an award to train Asian and Hispanic youth as non-clinical health workers for a Patient Navigation Center (PNC).
 Serving low-income Asian and Hispanic families in Santa Clara County, PNC will provide enabling services, including translation, appointment scheduling, referrals, and application help for social services, as well as after-hours and self-care assistance.
 Patient navigation will lead to improved access to care, better disease screening, decreased diagnosis time, better medication adherence, a reduction in emergency room visits, and reduced anxiety for patients.
 Over a three-year period, Asian Americans for Community Involvement will re-train its current staff of nurses, supervisors, and on-call clinicians and create an estimated 29 jobs.
 The new workers will include patient navigators, nurse and clinician advisors, and a workforce manager.